 TurtleBlocks and PictureBlocks avoid these problems by employing a static type discipline in which each distinct kind of value is represented by a different shape.
-TurtleBlocks has distinct shapes for numbers, booleans, strings, colors, arc types, and pen corner types.
+TurtleBlocks has distinct shapes for numbers, booleans, strings, colors, arc types, and pen corner types(see the discussion in section II-A).
 PictureBlocks additionally has a shape for picture values.

 Surprisingly, connector shapes that consistently express static types are relatively rare in blocks languages.
 It is found mostly in blocks languages with a very small number of types.
-For example, TurtleArt [24] and PicoBlocks [33] have only two types (integer and boolean) and use connector shapes to distinguish these types.
+For example, TurtleArt [27], PicoBlocks [36], and ModKit [37] have only two types (integer and boolean) and use connector shapes to distinguish these types.
 But there are type-related limitations and/or inconsistencies in these languages.
+For example:

-For example, procedure blocks with parameters can be defined only in the text language, not the blocks language, their parameters can have only integer types, and their output type (if any) must be an integer.
-It is possible to define procedure blocks with output type boolean, but they cannot take any parameters.
+- In TurtleArt and PicoBlocks, procedure blocks with parameters can be defined only in the text language, not the blocks language, their parameters can have only integer types, and their output type (if any) must be an integer.
+It is possible to define procedure blocks with output type boolean, but they cannot take any parameters. - ModKit doesn't have procedures, and it uses integer sockets with drop-down menus to represent special-purpose values like motor identifier and direction (Fig. 12a).
+But these sockets can be filled with arbitrary integer expressions, whose meaning is completely unclear (Fig. 12b).